 Responsibly Sourced Brands

 Benjamin Button provides premium marine-sourced collagen with sustainability in mind.
-Available in flavours like Mango, Orange, and Blackcurrant, Benjamin Button collagen combines health benefits with eco-conscious sourcing.
+Available in flavours like Mango, Orange, and Blackcurrant, Benjamin Button supplements combines health benefits with eco-conscious sourcing.

 FAQs About Collagen Sourcing and Sustainability

-Q: Is marine collagen better for the environment than bovine collagen?
+Q: Is marine or bovine collagen better for the environment?

-A: Marine collagen generally has a lower environmental impact due to the use of fish by-products, reducing waste in the seafood industry.
+A: Marine-sourced collagen generally has a lower environmental impact due to the use of fish by-products, reducing waste in the seafood industry.
 However, both types can be sustainable when sourced responsibly.

 Q: Can I find collagen that is sustainably sourced?